 - A positive C. difficile toxin test report for most recent CDI (within last 60 days) and at least 2 positive additional C. difficile test reports; and

 - Completed at least 2 rounds of standard-of-care antibiotic (vancomycin or fidaxomicin) therapy.

 For additional study information click here.

-Learn more about B-PRIM at:
+Learn more about the Microbiome Center at: